kubesphere/website/content/en/docs/access-control-and-account-management/external-authentication/set-up-external-authentication.md

 This document describes how to use an external identity provider such as an LDAP service or Active Directory service on KubeSphere.

 KubeSphere provides a built-in OAuth server.
 Users can obtain OAuth access tokens to authenticate themselves to the KubeSphere API.
-As a KubeSphere administrator, you can edit the `kubesphere-config` ConfigMap to configure OAuth and specify identity providers.
+As a KubeSphere administrator, you can edit  `ks-installer` of the CRD `ClusterConfiguration` to configure OAuth and specify identity providers.

 ## Prerequisites